lguibr/Mimeflow/README.md

 # Mime Flow 🕺💃

 Welcome to **Mime Flow**!
-This versatile pose matching application lets you engage in an interactive way to practice and perfect your poses across various disciplines, from dance to martial arts, and yoga.
+This alpha version of our versatile pose matching application lets you engage interactively to practice and perfect your poses across various disciplines, from dance to martial arts, and yoga.
 Powered by cutting-edge technology, it's designed to adapt to your skills, helping you refine your movements with precision.

 ### Origin Story: